 A polysyllabic obfuscator snows his listener with big words that are not in common usage.
 Using obscure words is often effective because the listener doesn’t want to show his ignorance by asking what the terms mean.
 Polysyllabic obfuscation is particularly useful in combination with motor mouthing.

 The screaming kid obfuscator

 Screaming kid obfuscation is a particular case of obfuscating.
-It is either a kid trying to speak the truth while portrayed as too small to know better, or is a con artist who expects people will give him what he wants just to shut him up.
+It is either a kid trying to speak the truth when portrayed as too small to know better, or he is a con artist who expects people will give him what he wants just to shut him up.

-Carefully staged temper tantrums are a variant of the screaming kid that can be quite effective in organizational settings.
-Successful intimidation is part of well thought out empire-building strategies.
+Carefully staged temper tantrums are variants of the screaming kid that can be quite effective in organizational settings.
+Successful intimidation is part of well-thought-out empire-building strategies.